 As a public authority we need to ensure that all our strategies, policies, services, functions, and structures both current and proposed have given proper consideration to equality, diversity, cohesion and integration.
 In all appropriate instances we will need to carry out an equality, diversity, and cohesion and integration impact assessment.

 This form:

 Directorate:

-- · can be used to prompt discussion when carrying out your impact assessment - should be completed either during the assessment process or following completion of the assessment should include a brief explanation where a section is not applicable
+- can be used to prompt discussion when carrying out your impact assessment - should be completed either during the assessment process or following completion of the assessment

 Service area: